I contain a population of parameter-combination

 The status quo should be maintained if several small improvements are made, or fewer larger ones, with the required number and/or size increasing for a larger population.
 For small populations where even a single improvement would be significant, the probability of status quo maintenance increases with smaller population and will sometimes happen even with no improvements for a given generation or iteration.

 An rir of 1 indicates that the successful challenger was better (i.e., lower) and not considered equivalent to that of the individual it replaced, and that its SSE was no better than 1.5x as good (2/3 as high) as the replaced individual's SSE.
 An rir of 2 indicates that the challenger had an SSE between 1.5x and 2.5x better than (2/5 to 2/3 as high as) the individual it replaced.

-I don't give much weight to an rir of 1.
-The improvement is
+I give five times much weight to an rir of 1, though it's still

-pretty modest and could be as little as 2% (assuming
+pretty small.
+The improvement is modest and could be as little as 2%

-An rir of 3 also gets disproportionately more weight, nearly twice as much as rir=2.
+An rir of 3 also gets disproportionately more weight, five times as much as rir=1.
 Beyond that, though, the weight scales in a nearly linear fashion.
-For example, an rir of 9 adds just a little more than three times to the score (3.67x) as rir=3 does.
+For example, an rir of 9 adds just a little more than three times to the score (3.4x) as rir=3 does.